vincentchachere/osticket-prereqs/README.md

 ### 1. ) Create a Resurce Group

-<ins>Starting at the 'Home' screen in your Microsoft Azure Portal:</ins>
+<ins>Starting at the Home screen in your Microsoft Azure Portal:</ins>

 - Click: the `Resource Groups` icon that's already on your home screen

-- or..
+  or..

 - Search: `Resource Groups` and click that one (They do the same thing)